dini28/QuickQuality/Readme.md

 ## Demo Credentials

 - The login and registration forms are for demonstration only and do not connect to a backend.

-## License

-This project is for demonstration and educational purposes.

----

 Made with ❤️ by the Quick Quality Team.